Are you leaving money on the table when you retire? The answer is likely a resounding YES! (Whether you realize it or not.)

 You might be leaving money on the table — up to $100,000 or more.

-If you want to figure out the best time for YOU to start your benefits, you might try using the Break Even Social Security Calculator.
-Or, create a comprehensive retirement plan in the NewRetirement Planner, then try different start ages and benefit amounts to see the impact of these benefits on your overall plan.
+If you want to figure out the best time for YOU to start your benefits, you might try using NewRetirement’s Social Security Explorer in the NewRetirement Planner.

 Another way older Americans are leaving money on the table in retirement is that they are not taking on enough risk with their investments.
-The recession took a toll on baby boomers, but investing too conservatively in retirement can also hurt in the long run.
+Investing all of your money too conservatively in retirement can hurt in the long run.
 Becoming more conservative in retirement makes sense, but there’s a level of risk that can still be maintained.

 You may be avoiding the stock market in fear of volatility, in favor of investing in CDs or treasury bonds.
 But by limiting yourself in your investments and taking too conservative an approach, you could miss out on substantial gains.